 Earth Day Scavenger Hunt

-Before they head outside, have the kids make a list of natural elements that are commonly found in nature such as twigs, leaves, blades of grass, stones, flowers, etc. Make two copies of the list, divide the players into two teams and hand them each a list.
+Before they head outside, have the kids make a list of natural elements that are commonly found in nature such as twigs, leaves, blades of grass, stones, flowers, etc. Make two copies of the list, divide the players into two teams and hand them each a list along with a basket for their found objects.

 06 of 13

 Earth Day Art Projects

-A good follow-up activity to any of the collecting games, gather the kids around for an art project using the natural elements they've found.
+A good follow-up activity to any of the collecting games is to have the kids do an art project using the natural elements they've found.
 They can paint the rocks, make headbands out of flowers, create leaf paintings, or build fairy houses out of twigs.

 07 of 13

 08 of 13

 Teach kids a fun way to recycle paper into a craft with a paper mache activity.
-Use newspaper or magazine strips, mixed with a paste made of flour and water, to create paper mache.
-You can paste your strips into a balloon, like in this pinata method, and when it dries, paint it to look like the Earth.Continue to 9 of 13 below.
+Use newspaper or magazine strips, mixed with a paste made of flour and water, to create paper mache masks.
+You can also paste the strips onto a balloon—as if making a piñata—and when it dries, paint it to look like the Earth.Continue to 9 of 13 below.

 09 of 13